The Wheaton Blog

 1. Use Furniture Pads

-• Tape your furniture pads to the furniture to keep them from sliding off, but don’t apply the tape directly to the furniture itself.
+• Wrap tape around the pads to keep them from sliding off, but be mindful not to apply the tape directly to the furniture itself to prevent damage.

-• Wrap the pads tightly in stretch wrap after they’re in place to give your hands something to grip onto.
+• Wrap the pads tightly in stretch wrap after they’re in place to give your hands something to grip onto—furniture pads can be slippery on their own.

-• Buy used blankets or sheets to cover your less-fragile furniture if furniture pads are hurting your budget.
+• Use old blankets or sheets to cover your less-fragile furniture if furniture pads aren’t in your budget.

 2. Buy Specialized Hand Trucks

-Sometimes a standard hand truck just isn’t enough for large or bulky pieces of furniture.
-Get a specialized hand truck or dolly for moving these pieces of furniture.
-For example, get a furniture dolly for moving your couch, and an appliance dolly for moving items like your refrigerator.
+Sometimes a standard hand truck—a two-wheeled cart used to transport boxes—just isn’t enough for oversized or bulky pieces of furniture.
+Consider buying a specialized hand truck or dolly for moving these bigger items.
+For example, a furniture dolly is ideal for moving your couch, and an appliance dolly is best for transporting your refrigerator.

 3. Take Furniture Apart

-Keep all nuts, bolts, and screws in a sandwich bag and attach the sandwich bag to the remaining pieces to make reassembly easier.
-When you’re done, use stretch wrap to attach all the pieces to each other.
+Keep all nuts, bolts and screws in a labeled, zip-top bag and tape the bag to the furniture pieces to make reassembly easier.
+Then, use stretch wrap and a furniture pad to attach all the pieces to each other.

-A variety of tools can help you move furniture.
-Familiarize yourself with these items so that you decide which ones are right for you.
+A variety of tools can help you move furniture better than old-fashioned elbow grease.
+Familiarize yourself with these items to decide which ones are right for you.

 Gliders